Young and Old Are Affected By Cardiovascular Disease

-According to a study in the Journal of Manipulative and Physiological Therapeutics, chiropractic treatment may have a significant effect on blood pressure and anxiety levels.
-The study showed, in all cases, those who received active treatment saw a distinct drop in their anxiety levels and in their blood pressure.
-The results of this study show evidence that chiropractic treatment can offer support to help the cardiovascular system.
+According to a study in the Journal of Manipulative and Physiological Therapeutics, chiropractic help may have a significant effect on blood pressure and anxiety levels.
+The study showed, in all cases, those who received active help saw a distinct drop in their anxiety levels and in their blood pressure.
+The results of this study show evidence that chiropractic help can offer support to help the cardiovascular system.

 The role of a chiropractor is to bring the musculoskeletal structure into proper alignment.
 In order to do this chiropractors will change the position of your body and then apply some pressure to points along the spine that are out of place.
 Sometimes there can be a popping sound that can happen when there is a change in pressure in your joints and gas bubbles are released.
 By realigning your spine, chiropractors unblock nerve energy to allow it to flow better down your spine and throughout your body.
 When committed to a wellness program the benefits overtime can provide you with overall optimal health, including a healthier heart.

 We encourage you to contact a chiropractor in your area and see how they can help you start living a healthier life now.